 About Queenstown Film Society

-Founded in 2001 and based at Dorothy Browns Cinema & Bar in Arrowtown, Queenstown Film Society is a not-for-profit community organisation dedicated to making the art of cinema available to all.
+Queenstown Film Society is a registered charity that has been dedicated to making the art of cinema available to all for a quarter century.

-We're one of the 14 member societies of the New Zealand Federation of Film Societies.
-The federation has been screening films throughout the country for over 70 years and each year film societies screen to an estimated total combined audience of 25,000 New Zealanders.
+We're one of 15 member societies of the New Zealand Federation of Film Societies.
+The federation has been screening films throughout the country for eight decades and each year film societies screen to an estimated total combined audience of over 25,000 New Zealanders.

 Membership benefits

-As a full member of Queenstown Film Society you'll get free entry into all 20 films in the season.
+As a full member of Queenstown Film Society you'll get to see all 20 films in the season.
 You’ll meet like-minded film fans at weekly pre-screening drinks and occasional get-togethers, and you may learn something new about cinema, as each film is introduced with a short talk.

 You'll get free entry into the screenings of the other film societies around the country from Dunedin to Auckland, and discounted entry to the New Zealand International Film Festival.
 You'll also get reduced-price admission to Dorothy Browns in the months of October and November.